RamseyK/sugardl/README.md

 https://github.com/RamseyK/sugardl

-Python script to automate the bulk download of all files in your SugarSync account using SugarSync Developer APIs
+Python script to automate downloading all files in your SugarSync account using SugarSync Developer APIs.
+Useful for when you can't install the SugarSync client on your destination machine (ie. Linux), or want to automate backups of your storage.

 ## Usage: